 Choose a reputable specialist and clinic

 Because of the financial and emotional investment in egg freezing, you want to know you’re in the best hands possible.
 Choose an experienced fertility specialist who practises at a reputable fertility clinic with the latest technology (e.g. vitrification) to increase your chances of a successful pregnancy down the track.
-I perform the egg freezing process at Monash IVF, one of Australia’s leading fertility treatment centres with high success rates.
+I perform the egg freezing process at Newlife IVF, one of Australia’s leading fertility treatment centres with high success rates.